ppy/osu-wiki/wiki/Help_Centre/en.md

 **Viruses, spyware, malware or other unwanted software can cause serious performance problems for even high-end computers.**

 Keep your computer clean and safe and you might notice an improvement.
-Try running a virus scan on your computer to find and get eleminate such issues.
+Try running a virus scan on your computer to find and get eliminate such issues.

 ##### How old is your computer?